Cryotheus/ambientcg_extract/README.md

 ## Building
 1. Install the latest stable build of [Rust](https://www.rust-lang.org/tools/install).
 2. In the repository's working directory, run cargo build` or `cargo build --release`.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `ambientcg_extract` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.